minjechoi/10dimensions/README.md

 - Run train_BERT.py or train_LSTM.py to train the model for each of the 10 dimensions.
 The dimensions can be modified in the __main__ function.

 ### Citation
 If using the package for research purposes, please cite the following work.
-(Will be updated upon publication)

 @inproceedings{10.1145/3366423.3380224,
 author = {Choi, Minje and Aiello, Luca Maria and Varga, Kriszti\'{a}n Zsolt and Quercia, Daniele},